-We have worked with Spectrum Care to create this plain language romance scams guide.
+We have worked with Spectrum Care to create this plain language guide to shopping and selling online.
 It offers advice for people with an intellectual disability, and those who support them.
 You can read our other plain language guides here.

 - You can buy things from a business online in an online shop.
 You can also buy things from people who sell things privately on places like Facebook Marketplace or TradeMe.